The Children of Mother Goose

 “Twinkle Twinkle Little Star” Pat Thompson

 Remember when there were no screens, streaming programs, or phone time?
-What a confusing time.
 With all the gadgets and technology of today, how do we keep them from getting lost?

 Cover “The Velveteen Rabbit” Pat Thompson

-As an illustrator, I noticed that the children always loved characters, and they still do.
+As a children's illustrator for 15 years, I noticed that children always loved characters, they always have and always will.

 “Snow White” Pat Thompson